 |outxml||Save otb application to xml file||XML output parameters file|

-- Output Image: The output image.
-The output image is the segmentation of the filtered image.
+- Output labeled Image: This output contains the segmented image, where each pixel value is the unique integer label of the segment it belongs to.
 It is recommended to set the pixel type to uint32.

-- Minimum Region Size: Minimum Region Size.
-If, after the segmentation, a region is of size lower than this criterion, the region is deleted.
+- Minimum Segment Size: Minimum Segment Size.
+If, after the segmentation, a segment is of size lower than this criterion, the segment is discarded.

-- Size of tiles in pixel (X-axis): Size of tiles along the X-axis.
+- Size of tiles in pixel (X-axis): Size of tiles along the X-axis for tile-wise processing.

-- Size of tiles in pixel (Y-axis): Size of tiles along the Y-axis.
+- Size of tiles in pixel (Y-axis): Size of tiles along the Y-axis for tile-wise processing.

 - Directory where to write temporary files: This applications need to write temporary files for each tile.
 This parameter allows choosing the path where to write those files.
 If disabled, the current path will be used.

-- Temporary files cleaning: If activated, the application will try to clean all temporary files it created.
+- Temporary files cleaning: If activated, the application will try to remove all temporary files it created.